Mocksi/bilan/packages/sdk/README.md

 await init({
   mode: 'server',
   userId: 'server-user'
-  // endpoint and debug will be read from environment })
+  // endpoint, apiKey, and debug will be read from environment })
 ```